Missouri Mentoring Partnership-Greene County is celebrating 20 years in 2018!

 The Young Parent program assists young mothers and fathers who are 21 years of age and younger to develop parenting skills and match them with a caring adult mentor.
 Each young parent is matched with a trained community mentor who assists the young parent to develop effective parenting skills, maintain a healthy life, keep immunizations updated, and offer support and encouragement to reduce stress, stay in school, and take care of themselves and their children.

 Monthly support meetings are used to educate and encourage youth on issues relevant to them and their children.
 Participants and mentors make a one year commitment to the program.

 MMP serves an average of 25 parents in the young parent program every year.

 With both components, education is highly encouraged for each and every youth.
 Mentors work closely with MMP staff to encourage each youth stay in school, obtain their diploma or GED, and pursue further education if the youth so chooses.
 Education allows the youth to gain knowledge to obtain better, more sustainable employment.

-MMP can assist youth with funds for some educational needs such as GED tests, ACT tests and college registration fees.
+MMP can assist youth with funds for some educational needs such as HiSET (formerly GED) tests, ACT tests and college registration fees.